ycpcs/cs400-fall2023/projects/Privilege-Walk-Project/index.md

   - [OpenSource.com Privilege Walk Exercise](https://opensource.com/open-organization/17/11/privilege-walk-exercise)
   - [EIU Privilege Walk Exercise](https://www.eiu.edu/eiu1111/Privilege%20Walk%20Exercise-%20Transfer%20Leadership%20Institute-%20Week%204.pdf)

-This is the third year for the Privilege Walk project, with a faculty members from the York College Psychology program serving as your client [Dr. Randi Shedlosky](https://www.ycp.edu/academics/school-of-behavioral-sciences-and-education/faculty/shedlosky-shoemaker-randi.php).
+This is the third year for the Privilege Walk project, with a faculty member from the York College Psychology program serving as your client [Dr. Randi Shedlosky](https://www.ycp.edu/academics/school-of-behavioral-sciences-and-education/faculty/shedlosky-shoemaker-randi.php).
 You will find the initial project requirements [here](PrivilegeWalkApplicationDescription.pdf).

 You will be continuing development of this project, building upon the accomplishments of last year's CS Capstone I (CS400) and Capstone II (CS402) teams.
 You will acquire the information for your project proposal, Use Cases and User Stories, and Requirements from your client, as well as from the prior team's progress (Final Technical Reports from CS400 and CS402).
 Your client will also establish your tasks and priorities in consultation with us, and with your input, as you plan and develop the sprint schedule for your agile development approach.